P.F.S.: Jenny Kanzler Pt. 2: Year of the Rat

 I watched President Obama’s victory speech from Dirty Frank’s at 13th and Pine with a few friends.
 It was quiet in the bar; you could’ve heard a pin drop; and I was anticipating something, and someone, extraordinary.
 We all were; and when all we got was a bunch of tired, crass, generalized clichés, we made (I noticed then) a silent collective decision not to notice it.
 Broad Street was crazy that night— everyone was out celebrating.
 Aughts Philly had its levels of oddity and irony, one of which was that, for all our joie de vivre, the Republican regime in control of Washington and its attendant media juggernaut was a continual, joy-inhibiting bummer for us.
 Obama was supposed to deliver us into a new, politically liberated era; yet, that November night in ’08, I feared the worst— that we were looking at a different version of the same corruption and complacency, and that the change which had come to America was none at all.
 Obama, indeed, was perfunctory that night; and Dirty Frank’s and Broad Street were perfunctory for me, too.
 It was the culminating moment of my, and our, strangest Aughts year (2008); one which passed without a sense of distinction, and with a sense of Aughts Philly in general drifting out of focus and towards the sense of stalemate which ushered in the Teens.
 If I linger on 2008 now, it’s because I’m fascinated by my own inability to pin it down, define it, give it a determinate shape the way I can all the other Aughts years, including the 2009 which followed from it.

 When I think of my own 2008 as a complete gestalt entity, including risky (and confrontational) affairs I had going at the time, I think of Aughts Philly starting to go cock-eyed.
 Yet, everyone was still in the bars and in the streets, and a sense of isolation didn’t seem to be a problem, quite.
 2008 was my first adult “bridge year,” with, in it, a sense of the liminal and of blinkered confusion.
 I wrote Chimes as I was moving that summer, in a great deal of emotional pain from the necessity of reliving my childhood, and with a sense of foreboding about what awaited me at Temple that fall.
 The White Album, also written at this time, showcased the funnier, Rabelaisian facet of all the grunginess, while Rubber Soul reveled in drunkenness.
 When autumn arrived, Otoliths was putting out When You Bit... and, as usual for that era, the reaction online was intense, while the crooked, vituperative Philly poetry scene continued to cold-shoulder me.
 That Philadelphia poetry world— of clowns, impostors, and henchmen— was not intriguing to me on any level.
+In terms of quality of work produced, you don't get any more effete or half-assed as they were then.
+Or anti-historical, or impersonal.
+The world of no gifted individuals started at home with them, for sure.
 I was, as of '08, still having better poetry luck with Chicago, both online and in the flesh.
+Poetry Chicago was more for real then.
 The stint I did at Loyola that summer is a case in point.

 One night that May, on returning to Logan Square from a reading in South Philly, I was mugged at gunpoint, and had my wallet stolen.
 My assailant actually stuck the pistol into my ribcage— yet, I had an intuition he wouldn’t shoot me.
 The whole year was cock-eyed— I even (if you can believe this) saw an identifiably angelic being on 21st Street one July afternoon.
 If ’08 needs to be remembered distinctly for how non-distinct it was in the run of major Aughts Philly years, its because the weird evanescent character it has will remain frozen forever in what we created and disseminated that year, along with ricochets back of what has already been released.
 The most important facet of ’08 for me personally is that it is the last of my Mary years— one in which we were together, at least in spirit.
 After ’08, we kept in touch, but things could never be the same again between us.
 To see that cycle of death and rebirth turning, with some hindsight, is as terrible and beautiful as it was to live the agonies, ecstasies, and convulsions of the first time through.